-- o Referral to drug and alcohol counseling or rehabilitation programs: - Referral to employee assistance programs; - o Termination from employment with the District; and - o Referral to appropriate law enforcement officials for prosecution. - As a condition of employment, an employee shall: - O Abide by the terms of this notice; and
+- o Referral to drug and alcohol counseling or rehabilitation programs; - Referral to employee assistance programs; - Termination from employment with the District; and - o Referral to appropriate law enforcement officials for prosecution. - As a condition of employment, an employee shall: - Abide by the terms of this notice; and occurring in the workplace.

-Notify the Superintendent, in writing, if the employee is convicted for a violation of a criminal drug statute occurring in the workplace.
 The employee must provide the notice in accordance with DH(LOCAL).

+Notify the Superintendent, in writing, if the employee is convicted for a violation of a criminal drug statute